-Visit the Best In Madison museums in Madison and South Central WI in Southern Wisconsin.
+Visit the Best In Madison, Wisconsin museums in Madison WI and South Central Wis in Southern Wisconsin museums.

 MADISON WISCONSIN AREA MUSEUMS:

 CHALET OF THE GOLDEN FLEECE MUSEUM– (24 S) – New Glarus WI museums.

 Explore the Chalet of the Golden Fleece Museum – Picture 3 floors in a Swiss Bernese mountain chalet built in 1937 in New Glarus filled of the unique collections of Edwin Barlow and you have The Chalet of the Golden Fleece Museum.
 The collection includes a 300-year-old Swiss slate and wood inlaid table, 17th century Bolivian silvered gourd jewelry, a Swiss porcelain tile stove made in 1760, 2000 year old Etruscan earrings, Gregorian chants on parchment–one of the world’s oldest forms of written music–dating from 1485, a jeweled watch once owned by King Louis XVI, antique glass and china, antique silver and pewter, coins, etchings, fabrics, original artwork, paintings, painted furniture, prints, quilts, samplers, stamps, Swiss dolls, Swiss scissors cuttings and Swiss woodcarvings.
 Tours are May through October – Saturdays Only – call 608-527-2095 or 1-800-527-6838.